mattseddon/memory-foam/README.md

 # memory-foam

-`memory-foam` is a Python package that provides a set of iterators to load the contents of files from various cloud storage services (S3, GCS, and Azure) into memory for easy processing.
+`memory-foam` is a Python package that provides a set of iterators to load the contents of files from s3 cloud storage into memory for easy processing.

 ## Features

-- **Unified Interface**: Seamlessly interact with files stored in S3, GCS, and Azure using a consistent API.
+- **Unified Interface**: Seamlessly interact with files stored in S3.
 - **Asynchronous Support**: Efficiently load files using asynchronous iterators.
 - **Version Awareness**: Handle different versions of files with ease.